 - It is indigenous to Russian Far East, Northeast China, and North Korea.

-- Siberian tiger is considered as the world’s largest big cat.
+- The Siberian tiger is considered the world’s largest big cat.

-- In different regions of its habitat range, Siberian tiger is also known as Amur tiger, Ussurian tiger, Manchurian tiger, and Korean tiger.
+- In different regions of its habitat range, the Siberian tiger is also known as the Amur tiger, Ussurian tiger, Manchurian tiger, and Korean tiger.

 - Genetically, it is closely related to the extinct Caspian tiger.

-- Its conservation status on the IUCN Red List is Endangered.
+- Its conservation status on the IUCN Red List as Endangered.

 Siberian Tiger Scientific Name

-- The scientific name of Siberian tiger is Panthera tigris altaica.
+- The scientific name of the Siberian tiger is Panthera tigris altaica.

 Siberian Tiger Scientific Classification

-The following is the scientific classification or taxonomy of Siberian tiger:
+The following is the scientific classification or taxonomy of the Siberian tiger:

 |Subspecies||Panthera tigris tigris|